 Yaufey 5000 Sq.
 Ft.
 Energy Star Dehumidifier

 If you need a basement dehumidifier that can handle serious moisture without driving up your power bill, the Yaufey 5000 Sq.
 Ft.
 Energy Star Dehumidifier fits the job.
-You get up to 80 pints a day of removal and coverage for spaces as large as 5,000 square feet.
-Energy Star certification means it can use up to 30% less energy than non-certified models.
+The listing states up to 80 pints a day of moisture removal and coverage for spaces as large as 5,000 square feet.
+Energy Star certification can help lower energy use compared with many non-certified models, depending on conditions and usage.
 Choose manual or continuous drainage, use the 1.06-gallon tank, and rely on smart sensors, four modes, and quiet 52dB operation for steady control.

 Best For: Homeowners, renters, and small business users who need a high-capacity, energy-efficient dehumidifier for large spaces like basements, garages, living rooms, or offices.